 - Alleys should always be located in the middle of blocks.
-It is desirable that the length of an alley is not visible from the public realm. - Alley entrances: - o Are discouraged on streets facing public green spaces. - Are encouraged to align with each other when across a street or should be separated by a minimum of 75 feet. - o Should be a minimum of 75 feet from an intersection measured from the right-of-way.
+It is desirable that the length of an alley is not visible from the public realm. - Alley entrances: - o Are discouraged on streets facing public green spaces; - o Are encouraged to align with each other when across a street or should be separated by a minimum of 75 feet; - o Should be a minimum of 75 feet from an intersection measured from the right-of-way.

 - Where alleys intersect streets, the continuation of street elements (curb, sidewalk, material, and sidewalk grade) should be maintained.
 The street curb should be continued, as a flush curb or as a valley gutter, across the alley entry. - Transition to alley pavement, when different from street pavement, should occur at the sidewalk.
-The grade and paving material of the sidewalk should carry across the alley entrance. - Where alleys are not used as fire emergency routes, an emphasis on building over the entrance to the alley should occur. - Carriage houses are encouraged on alleys to promote a safe environment and bring 'eyes' onto the alley.
+The grade and paving material of the sidewalk should carry across the alley entrance (see Image 2). - Where alleys are not used as fire emergency routes, an emphasis on building over the entrance to the alley should occur. - Carriage houses are encouraged on alleys to promote a safe environment and bring 'eyes' onto the alley.

-Shaded plaza with pedestrian amenities.
+Image 3 Image 4 - Shaded plaza with pedestrian amenities.

-Street tree planted in permeable material
+Image 5 - Street tree planted in permeable material

-Raised tree planter
+Image 6 - Raised tree planter

-Tree with elegant grating and seasonal plant
+Image 7 - Tree with elegant grating and seasonal plant